ANSSI-FR/Open-ISO7816-Stack/README.md

 To compile your project with the reader library, the static library and all the headers in *reader/inc* must be accessible by your project.

-Your project should include reader_lib.h file as:
+Your project should include reader_lib.h file in this way:

 ``` c
 #include "reader_lib.h"
 ```

-To build your project, all *reader/inc* headers should be indicated at the compilation time with the gcc *-I* option by the following way :
+To build your project, all *reader/inc* headers might have to be passed to the compiler, for example with the gcc *-I* option in the following way :

 ``` shell
 $ gcc -Ireader/inc